 About Down Syndrome

-Down syndrome (DS), also called Trisomy 21, is a condition in which extra genetic material causes delays in the way a child develops, both mentally and physically.
+Down syndrome (DS), also called Trisomy 21, is a condition in which a person is born with an extra chromosome.
+Chromosomes contain hundreds, or even thousands, of genes.
+Genes carry the information that determines your traits (features or characteristics passed on to you from your parents).
+With Down syndrome, the extra chromosome causes delays in the way a child develops, mentally and physically.

 The physical features and medical problems associated with Down syndrome can vary widely from child to child.
 While some kids with DS need a lot of medical attention, others lead healthy lives.